Yeuyo/TelegramStrangerBlocker/README.md

 Automatic block stranger message request unless approved by owner.
 The script will automatically move message from people not in the "safeusers" to archive and auto reply a pre-defined message.

+This script make use of Telethon library and is heavily motivated by the auto reply feature written by https://medium.com/@jiayu./automatic-replies-for-telegram-85075f28321

 ## Installation steps:
 # Hosting on own machine
 1. Install Python3.